Student Services Levy

 - Careers, internships and employment services

 - Development of student spaces

-For more details see the breakdown of the SSL Budget Allocations - 2019.
+- Breakdown of the SSL Budget Allocations - 2019.

 Distance Students and the Student Services Levy